po84/pioneer-chat-app-demo/README.md

 App can be launched in multiple browsers to simulate a real chat room scenario

+A dropdown widget with prepopulated users is used to simulate different users using the app.

 App saves data in memory, every time the server is restarted all questions/answers data from previous session will be gone.

 Users are populated on server start, their ids will be different.